JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 {type="note"}

 1. Get back to Android Studio.
-In the `build.gradle.kts` file of the _whole project_, add the KSP (Kotlin Symbol Processor) and KMP-NativeCoroutines plugins to the `plugins` section:
+In the `build.gradle.kts` file of the _whole project_, add the KSP (Kotlin Symbol Processor) and KMP-NativeCoroutines plugins to the `plugins` block:

     ```kotlin
     id("com.google.devtools.ksp").version("1.8.22-1.0.11").apply(false)